 (Steinaecker's Horse), and "S.A.C.
 1903" (South African Constabulary).
 A fifth, undated plaque is engraved "J.M.L.Fulford R.N.R"

 (Royal Naval Reserve).

 J. M. L. Fulford apparently retired to England and died there sometime in the 1960s.

-John Medley Loveband Fulford was inscribed by Fulford on that very same date of Fulford's railway staff appointment as mentioned in the
+depicts John Medley Loveband Fulford.
+It was inscribed by Fulford on the same date of Fulford's railway staff appointment as

-19 February, 1901 edition of the London Gazette and was probably taken to commemorate that event.
+mentioned in the 19 February 1901 edition of the London Gazette.
+The photograph was probably taken to commemorate the event.

 R.C.E.
 Nissen - Photographer

 Pretoria, South Africa

 12 September 1900

 signature location were the photo